wspr/xetexref/README.txt

 # The XETEXREF documentation

 This package consists of a semi-official reference document for XeTeX.
-It is not a user manual; it simply attempts to list XeTeX’s extended features and interfaces.
+It is not a user manual; it simply attempts to list XeTeX's extended features and interfaces.

 Developed at: <https://github.com/wspr/xetexref>
 Released at:  <http://ctan.org/pkg/xetexref>

 ## Compilation

 A standard TeX distribution that includes XeTeX is needed to compile the `xetex-reference.tex` document.
-The following (freely available) fonts are required to be installed in your texmf tree:
+The following (freely available) fonts are required to be installed in your texmf tree and/or as system fonts:

 * Linux Libertine O
 * Antykwa Torunska